 When you have trouble holding your bladder for long periods or a sudden movement causes urine to come out, you may have bladder control concerns.
 Your pelvic floor muscles have become weak and need strengthening with pelvic physical therapy.
 The condition may have come about from giving birth, prostate surgery, or constipation.

 What are pelvic floor therapy treatments?

 Men and women have different treatment plans to choose from, depending on symptoms.
 The first step is to request an appointment for a physical therapy evaluation.
 With the expertise of your medical professional, you may try one or more of the following myofascial pelvic pain treatments.
 (6)

-TheraWand vaginal dilators use a curved design to ease discomfort.
 Physical therapists commonly prescribe vaginal dilators to improve women's health.
-Men also suffer from pelvic pain, and TheraWand's design is small enough for rectal insertion, too.
+Men also suffer from pelvic pain, and many dilator designs are small enough for rectal insertion, too.